mikesabat/podstars/README.md

 ENV Variables for mashape API key. check
  - Create Star link on star search results. redirect to star show and list podcasts.
 Check Click on Episode "+" button
  - If podcast isn't already created, create Podcast **** Going to do this in the Episode#Create action.
 If we try to create an episode for a podcast that doesn't exist, we will create it.
+Check
  - Create Episode and list it for Star.
+Check

+ Next
  Save Podcast image from search/url.

- Next
+ Make sure episodes are unique
   - pull all of podcasts, not just the first 10.
   - Download Audio for episode and put it in player on the site.
   - Shorten the Episode description in the view, with the ability to "Show More..." check .truncate()